 Details about a movie (e.g., awards received, filming locations) that can be corroborated by numerous reference works usually do not need to be documented.

 If you watch a film, you should generally recount its plot in your own words.
-If, however, you use a specific turn of phrase about a movie’s plot from a site like IMDB, then treat the site as your source.
-In creating your works-cited-list entry, assess the work you are citing using the MLA template of core elements.
-The entry for the quotation below provides the nom de plume of the author, a description of the work in the “Title of source” slot, the title of the Web site that contains the plot summary, and the URL in the “Location” slot:
+If, however, you use a specific turn of phrase about a movie’s plot from a site like IMDb, then treat the site as your source.
+In creating your works-cited-list entry, assess the work you are citing using the MLA format template.
+The entry for the quotation below provides the nom de plume of the author, a description of the work in the “Title of source” slot, the title of the website that contains the plot summary, and the URL in the “Location” slot:

 Writing of A New Leaf, one reviewer effectively explains the paradox central to the plot: “The main agent of change is a phenomenally passive and unassuming Henrietta Lowell” (Kid).

 The_Kid in Bellevue.
 Plot summary of A New Leaf.
 IMDb, www.imdb.com/title/tt0067482/plotsummary?ref_=tt_stry_pl.

 Reviews posted online should also be documented: